1109akshatverma/Dashboard-in-a-day/MSSPL/create-and-publish.md

     ![02](../Images/2.png)

-7. After selecting continue It will again ask you to sign in.
+7. After selecting continue, it will again ask you to sign in.

    ![02](../Images/3.png)

-8. Enter password and **sign in**
+8. Enter password and **Sign in**

    ![alt text](../Images/4.png)